-Rather unusually, you can’t actually walk the circumference of the lake.
+Rather unusually, you can’t actually walk a full circuit of the lake due to the topography.
 But you can walk along the North and the East of the lake.
 From the North West there is a steep road that brings you up the mountain the lake is backdropped by.
 It seems to be very popular with cyclists.
 There is just a small narrow country road and no footpaths, but the road isn’t used much.
 Unfortunately, you can’t go down to the lakeside at the moment.
 There are a few places with makeshift walkways down to the water’s edge, but they don’t look very secure.
 In fact, I had a “life flashed in front of my eyes” moment today, when I nearly slipped down a cliff!
 And I wasn’t even using one of the precarious looking walkways!

 There are plenty of hiking trails of differing levels.
 There is an entrance by the east car park of the lake to the eleven kilometer long Okumusashi Nature Trail.
 The car park map shows a trail to Mt Hiwada and others in neighboring Hidaka.
 In addition, to the west of the lake there is another popular hiking trail to the Shukuya falls.
 That is about a 4.2 kilometer trail.
 If you want to push it further, you can go onto Monomiyama.
 The easiest and most convenient though, is by the main car park.
 It goes into a little park of sorts called Shiki Sai no Oka park.
 You can do a full loop or just climb up to the “momiji hiroba” where there are several maple trees.

 Before the water was removed from the lake, you could take row boats and swan (pedal) boats out on the lake.
 However, that service has been suspended, more than a year already.
 You can see a couple of lose row boats floating on the lake.
 But there are currently only four swan boats and they are tied up away from the public part of the lake.
 If they reintroduce the boating I will update with the prices at that time.